 - your fee receipts (IMM 5401)

 - any letter or official document issued to you by CIC

 Step 3 – Change your address online

 Use the online service to tell CIC of your change of address.

-If you can’t change your address online, you can change it using this email form (in Canada only).
+If you can’t change your address online, you can change it using this Web form.
 Follow the instructions and include all the details we ask for.

 Note: if you have an immigration application in process and a representative on file (paid or unpaid), the mailing address in your file will stay your representative’s address.

 For more information, visit the Frequently Asked Questions (FAQ).

 Note: If you have recently immigrated to Canada, you must tell CIC your new address to receive a permanent resident (PR) card.
 You can use the Address Notification online service.